grivet/mpsc-queue/README.md

 state can be found inconsistent *within* the series.

-This has important implication regarding the concurrency environment this queue can be used with. **One must ensure that producer threads cannot be cancelled when inserting elements in the queue.
-Either cooperative threads should be used or insertions should be done outside cancellable sections.**
+This has important implication regarding the concurrency environment this queue can be used with.
+To avoid livelocking the consumer thread, one must ensure that producer threads cannot be cancelled when inserting elements in the queue.
+Either cooperative threads should be used or insertions should be done outside cancellable sections.

 ## Benchmark